Unified Commencement Frequently Asked Questions

 Travel Information

-Please visit the Travel Information page for details on special discounts and benefits for Tulane travelers attending Spring Commencement
+Please visit the Travel Information page for details on special discounts and benefits for Tulane travelers attending Spring Commencement.

-View further information regarding planning your visit.
+View further information regarding planning your visit here.

 Tulane does not provide invitation letters.
 However, the Office of International Students and Scholars (OISS) can issue a full-time student letter.